A 90-day engagement · Execution architecture for leadership teams

 Four weeks · Evidence-first

 A two-day executive offsite, eight to twelve stakeholder interviews, and two live meeting observations.
 The drift patterns surface where they actually live - in the artifacts, meetings, and decision traces your team already produces.
+The diagnosis is evidence-based, not opinion-based.
+The team sees what's actually happening - not what we wish were happening.

 Output